Friends of the Ashland Public Library Bylaws

 Organization volunteers and Board members are covered by the liability insurance held by the Organization.

-Definition of an Organization of the Library Event
+Definition of an Organization Event

 Monetary Reimbursements for Board Members or Volunteers